Federal Special Status Species

 - Other natural or manmade factors affecting its continued existence.

 All states contain species that are listed as threatened under the ESA.
 Some states are home to hundreds of threatened species.
-Alaska has relatively few species designed as threatened by NMFS and USFWS, with only 8 species currently listed as threatened.
+Alaska has relatively few species designated as threatened by NMFS and USFWS, with only 10 species currently listed as threatened.
 Many species that are rare, endangered, or have been extirpated elsewhere in the United States are thriving in Alaska.
 Our geographical isolation, relatively recent growth in population, limited development, small agricultural industry, conservative laws on the introduction and importation of exotic animals, and a little luck, all contribute to these relatively favorable conditions.

 Alaska's primary advantage has been the state's remoteness and isolation.
 Alaska was still a sparsely populated Russian territory when many wildlife species elsewhere were hunted to extinction or lost due to industrial and agricultural development and a lack of knowledge about habitat requirements.
 Thanks to advances in science and increased awareness, Alaskans have avoided many mistakes of the past.